hantianjz/notes/Garden Notes/IEEE Floating Number.md

 ## The Exponent

-Represent both positive and negative exponents, by adding a bias to the actual expoent.
+Represent both positive and negative exponents, by adding a bias to the actual exponent.

 The bias is calculated by dividing the max possible value of sign by 2.